 Play a Round at Wolf Creek Golf Club

-Considered by golf enthusiasts everywhere to be one of the best golf courses in the country, Wolf Creek Golf Club is the place to go if you’re looking to play a fun round of golf.
-Be sure to pack your clubs and schedule a day to check out this fantastic place.
+Considered by golf enthusiasts everywhere to be one of the best golf courses in the country, Wolf Creek Golf Club in Mesquite is the place to go for an excellent round of golf.
+Pack your clubs and schedule a day to check out this stellar course.

 See the Sedan Crater

-The result of a nuclear test, the Sedan Crater is an incredible sight to see, especially when you know what caused it.
-Over 12,000,000 tons of earth were displaced by the explosion, leaving a crater 1,280 feet in diameter and 320 feet deep.
+The result of a nuclear test, the Sedan Crater is an incredible sight to see.
+Over 12 million tons of earth were displaced by the explosion, leaving a crater 1,280 feet in diameter and 320 feet deep.

 Grab Grub at Pioneer Saloon

-Ever want to go back in time?
-At Pioneer Saloon you can enjoy a meal in a completely different era.
-This restaurant was originally built way back in 1913 and has stood the test of time.
+At Pioneer Saloon you can enjoy a meal in what feels like a completely different era.
+This restaurant was originally built in 1913 and has stood the test of time.
 It is made of stamped tin and is likely the last of its kind.
 The building has been featured in a number of movies, but for the most part, it’s still used as a saloon on a day-to-day basis.